 We must be accumulating an inventory of life-long disabled youth.

-While today's sporting events seem rather tame when compared to ancient traditions of grisly arena sports, when compared to what passes for today's civilized cultural values (the Trump administration excepted), "X" and contact sports strike me as being very much out of character.
+While today's "X" and contact sporting events seem rather tame when compared to ancient traditions of grisly arena sports, they compare poorly with what passes for today's civilized cultural and family values.

-(We don't know if bull leaping was a sport, a religious practice, or
+(We don't know for sure if bull leaping was a sport.
+There's a chance

 * There are so many better things to do: